oceanprotocol/docs/building-with-ocean/deploying-components/setup-server.md

 ![Click Launch Droplet Console](<../../.gitbook/assets/image (9).png>)

 A window will open with a terminal session.
-Now, the required infrastructure is ready for hosting Aquarius.
+Now, the required infrastructure is ready for hosting Aquarius, Provider or the Subgraph.
 Let's install docker and docker-compose on the server.
 Follow the installation guide [here](https://docs.docker.com/engine/install/ubuntu/).

 The below commands shows the commands executed by following the guide.